The Bond Buyer announced the recipients of its annual

 PUBLIC-PRIVATE PARTNERSHIP FINANCING

 The Louisiana Public Facilities Authority's $1.33 billion financing for the I-10 Calcasieu River Bridge replacement project is the Public-Private Partnership winner.
-A collaboration between Louisiana Department of Transportation and Development and Calcasieu Bridge Partners, the project employs an availability-payment structure, minimizing financial risk for the state.
+A collaboration between Louisiana Department of Transportation and Development and Calcasieu Bridge Partners, the project employs a demand risk structure, minimizing financial risk for the state.
 Supported by toll revenues and private capital, this critical infrastructure deal creates a model for public-private partnerships in addressing complex transportation needs.

 HEALTH CARE FINANCING

 Westchester Medical Center Health Network's $286.9 million Series 2023 financing takes the Health Care Financing award for its pioneering use of a corporate taxable tender offer, a first in the nonprofit healthcare sector.
-The deal's complex restructuring optimized WMC's capital structure, enhancing its financial stability while securing the first KBRAl bond rating for a healthcare issuer.
+The deal's complex restructuring optimized WMC's capital structure, enhancing its financial stability.
 This financing drew strong investor interest and showcased strategic financial innovation in a challenging economic climate.

 SMALL ISSUER FINANCING